Where Prophecies Run Together: Part 2 (This is also Re-creation and Rebirth: Part 4: Turtle Island)

 In the Ojibwe creation story, particularly, the only creature able to bring some earth above the flood level, for the first people to dwell on is the "humblest of all" creatures, the muskrat.
 He alone is able to descend below to retrieve it, and sacrifices his life to achieve this feat that was impossible to all the other creatures.
 He is the one whose hand provides the "foundation of the world."

 I believe these actions are identifiers meant to inform both the Anishinaabe and Christian about who we each remember and worship.
-There is a passage found in both Isaiah and quoted also in the Book of Mormon that I think was meant to tie these two things together.
+There is a passage found in both Isaiah and quoted also in the Covenant of Christ that I think was meant to tie these two things together.
 In the passage, Isaiah is quoting the Lord:

 I am the First, and I am also the Last.
 Mine hand hath also laid the foundation of the earth, and my right hand hath spanned the heavens; and I call unto them and they stand up together.
-Isaiah 17, paragraph 21 Nephi 6: paragraph 3
+Isaiah 17, paragraph 2

 In this passage He declares His often repeated title and role of being the first and also the last, or the Alpha and the Omega.
 Similarly the prophecy says the turtle shaped island (whose foundation of earth was provided by the muskrat) would be at the beginning and end of the Anishinaabe journey.
 The turtle island grew to be this American continent in the story, the place where the Anishinabe were given to live.
 What if this reference was meant to point to Him as being the beginning of their journey, and the end of their journey?

-Indeed, here was Nephi's take on the beginning of the journey:
+Indeed, here was a prophet's take on the beginning of the journey given to us by the Creator:

-And now, if the Lamb of God, he being holy, should have need to be baptized by water to fulfill all righteousness, O then, how much more need have we, being unholy, to be baptized, yea, even by water?
-And now I would ask of you, my beloved brethren, wherein the Lamb of God did fulfill all righteousness in being baptized by water?
-Know ye not that he was holy?
-But notwithstanding he being holy, he sheweth unto the children of men that according to the flesh he humbleth himself before the Father, and witnesseth unto the Father that he would be obedient unto him in keeping his commandments.
-Wherefore, after he was baptized with water, the holy ghost descended upon him in the form of a dove.
-And again, it sheweth unto the children of men the straitness of the path and the narrowness of the gate by which they should enter, he having set the example before them.
-And he said unto the children of men, Follow thou me.
-Wherefore, my beloved brethren, can we follow Jesus save we shall be willing to keep the commandments of the Father?
-And the Father said, Repent ye, repent ye, and be baptized in the name of my beloved Son.
-And also the voice of the Son came unto me, saying, He that is baptized in my name, to him will the Father give the holy ghost like unto me.
-Wherefore, follow me and do the things which ye have seen me do.
-Wherefore, my beloved brethren, I know that if ye shall follow the Son with full purpose of heart, acting no hypocrisy and no deception before God, but with real intent, repenting of your sins, witnessing unto the Father that ye are willing to take upon you the name of Christ by baptism — yea, by following your Lord and Savior down into the water according to his word — behold, then shall ye receive the holy ghost.
-Yea, then cometh the baptism of fire and of the holy ghost, and then can ye speak with the tongue of angels and shout praises unto the Holy One of Israel. http://scriptures.info/scriptures/bofm/2nephi/13.2#2
+Now if the Lamb of God, being holy, needed to be baptized by water to fulfill all righteousness, then how much more do we, being unholy, need to be baptized by water!
+I want to ask you, my dear people, how did the Lamb of God fulfill all righteousness by being baptized by water?
+Don’t you know that He was holy?
+However, despite being holy, He showed mankind that in the flesh He humbled Himself before the Father and witnessed to the Father that He was willing to obey Him by keeping His commandments.
+After He was baptized with water, the Holy Ghost descended upon Him in the form of a dove.
+This shows mankind the precise path and the exact gate through which they were to enter, since He provides the example for them.
+He has told mankind: Follow Me.
+Therefore, my dear people, can we follow Jesus without being willing to keep the Father’s commandments?
+The Father says: Repent, repent, and be baptized in the name of My Beloved Son.
+And the voice of the Son also spoke to me, saying: The Father will give the Holy Ghost to those who are baptized in My name, just like He did to Me.
+Therefore follow Me and do the things you’ve seen Me do.
+So, my dear people, I know if you follow the Son with all your heart — without being hypocritical or deceptive before God but acting with pure intent, repenting of your sins, showing to the Father you are willing to take upon yourselves the name of Christ by baptism, by following your Lord and Savior down into the water according to His word — then you will receive the Holy Ghost.
+Then the baptism of fire and of the Holy Ghost comes, and then you can speak the words of angels and shout praises to the Holy One of Israel.
+Covenant of Christ 2 Nephi 13, paragraph 2

-It even fits a metaphorical explanation of the "land where food grows on water" in the prophecy.
-Nephi describes baptism by water as the entry to the gate, which when executed in sincerity, "with full purpose of heart, acting no hypocrisy, and no deception before God, but with real intent, repenting of your sins, witnessing unto the Father that ye are willing to take upon you the name of Christ, by baptism..." that one then receives the baptism of fire and the Holy Ghost.
+A scriptural interpretation even fits a metaphorical explanation of the "land where food grows on water" in the prophecy.
+The prophet Nephi describes baptism by water as the entry gate to our journey, which when executed in sincerity, "...with all your heart — without being hypocritical or deceptive before God but acting with pure intent, repenting of your sins, showing to the Father you are willing to take upon yourselves the name of Christ by baptism..." that we then receives the Baptism of Fire and the Holy Ghost.
 To which Nephi says:

 Nephi's words about the end of the journey:

 Also similar to the Anishinaabe creation story about how the sacrifice of the muskrat allows for the birth and survival of Sky Woman's children, the baptism described by Nephi is a metaphor of birth.
 Those who are baptized in sincerity, emerge from the water, having taken upon them the name of Christ, as a child takes on the name of its father when it is born in this world.
 The Anishinaabe attribute this occurrence as the beginning of their people, their birth.
 Perhaps it was in more ways than one.
 Perhaps the "turtle island" is meant to represent the birth of a covenant people, a people who have entered the gate and are following the good path, the Creator's people, whom He is keen to bless and protect.
-A people like this is described in Lehi's words as those who shall serve Him according to the commandments which He hath given.
-He further explains that this land (like the turtle island) is promised to his (Lehi's) descendants and others that the Lord will bring here, and that there remains a conditional promise on it: "if iniquity shall abound, cursed shall be the land for their sakes, but unto the righteous it shall be blessed for ever."
-Anyone's heavenly right to it, depends on their following the path of the Creator, Him whose hand has laid the foundation of the earth.
+A people like this is described in Lehi's words as those who will serve Him according to the commandments which He gives them.
+He further explains that this land (like the turtle island) is promised to his (Lehi's) descendants and others that the Lord will bring here, and that there remains a conditional promise on it: "if iniquity abounds, the land will become cursed because of their failure to serve Him."
+Anyone's heavenly right to it, depends on their diligence in following the path of the Creator, Him whose hand has laid the foundation of the earth.

 If this hypothetical has a basis in truth, the meaning of all of this would be that Christ was known to the ancestors of the Anishinaabe (though probably by another name) before He was ever preached to them after the European colonization.
 It would mean they would have at one point been among the "other sheep" He spoke of to those at Israel after His resurrection.